Moesif/moesifapi-php/README.md

 ```

-### addCompany
+### updateCompany

-Besides sending events and updating user profile, you can also add company information using this library.
+Besides sending events and updating user profile, you can also update company information using this library.

 ```PHP
 $company = new Models\CompanyModel();